Who is Matthew in the Bible?

 The calling of Matthew in all three gospel debts is noticeably simple.
 Matthew is a tax collector; whilst he met Jesus, he left the whole lot and became a disciple of Jesus.
 The Bible now no longer provides us with much extra information besides that Matthew throws a celebration and invitations all of his pals right away.

 Jesus upsets the non-secular leaders’ system.
 Nevertheless, there are righteous and sinners; however, Jesus pronounces that the “most effective God is righteous.”
-Jesus, who’s God, is the most effective righteous, at the same time as anybody else is withinside the incorrect category.
+Jesus, who’s God, is the most effective righteous, at the same time anybody else is withinside the incorrect category.

 Being righteous is performed thru a courting with Jesus, now no longer through changing your behaviors.
 This is clear in Matthew’s account of Jesus’ name.
 “Follow me” is all it takes.
 This is Jesus coaching Matthew that it’s far his connection to Jesus this is essential.

 He’ll need to cease his tax collector’s stall.
 (This is what Luke emphasizes.)
-Matthew’s coronary heart has honestly modified.
+Matthew’s coronary heart has honestly been modified.
 But there is extra to it than that.
 Jesus is inclined to be related to this tax collector.

 This tax collector is turning into certainly considered one of his ardent supporters.
 Jesus seeks a general alternate in place of simply ethical correction.
 And that is what takes place because Matthew, now no longer most effective, leaves his tax booth.
 However, he right away begins evolving telling his pals approximately the super news.